laurabenestan/db-RDA-and-db-MEM/README.md

 _______________________________________________________________________________

-Using multivariate analyses is not an easy task and finding the proper way to perform such analysis can be sometime trivial.
+Using multivariate analyses is not an easy task and finding the proper way to perform such analysis is often not so trivial.
 Here, we indicated how we used a db-RDA analysis following a step by step tutorial.
+A genomic distance matrix is used as the response variable, and spatial variables (MEMs), depth, and sampling year are used as explanatory variable.
-You will see during thsi tutorial how the tool of distance-based redundancy analysis can nicely demonstrate the influence of depth on teh genomic variation of Sebastes spp.
+You will see during this tutorial how the tool of distance-based redundancy analysis can nicely demonstrate the influence of depth on the genomic variation of Sebastes spp.

 ### Softwares

 - [R Version 3.6.0](https://cran.r-project.org/)
-	* R packages: codep, adespatial, adegraphics, vegan, ape, car, adegenet, dplyr
+	* R packages: codep, adespatial, adegraphics, vegan, ape, car, adegenet, dplyr, assigner

 ### Data import